Symbolic Logic: A Razor-Edged Tool for Drafting and Interpreting Legal Documents, 66 Yale Law Journal 833 (1957)

 symbolic logic, litigation, drafting

 Allen, Layman E., "Symbolic Logic: A Razor-Edged Tool for Drafting and Interpreting Legal Documents" (1957).
 Faculty Scholarship Series.
-Paper 4519.
+4519.